IgniteUI/igniteui-docfx/en/components/select.md

 ```

 You may also notice that in the above sample we have a *prefix* on the input field, this is because `igx-select` supports both prefixes and suffixes.
 You can read more about them [*here*](https://www.infragistics.com/products/ignite-ui-angular/angular/components/input_group.html).
-- The items' list default exapansion panel arrow uses `IgxSuffix` and it can be changed by the user.
+- The items' list default expansion panel arrow uses `IgxSuffix` and it can be changed by the user.
 - If more than one `IgxSuffix` is used, the expansion arrow will be displayed always last.

+### Using required attribute
+There may be cases when you want to validate the user input and in particular make sure there is a selection made.
+In order to use the `igxSelect` along with the `required` validation attribute, it is needed to include the `igxSelect` in a [*Form*](https://angular.io/guide/form-validation) OR use [*NgModel*](https://angular.io/api/forms/NgModel) outside of a `Form` for binding.
+Please note, in order to see the `required` asterisk `*` as well, there has to be a label set.
+You can refer to the above [Select In A Form](#select-in-a-form) sample for details.

 ### Select With Custom Overlay Settings
 With `igx-select` you are not bound to use any of the [*OverlaySettings*](https://www.infragistics.com/products/ignite-ui-angular/docs/typescript/interfaces/overlaysettings.html) that we provide, instead you may create settings of your own and pass them to it.